 While in graduate school, Megan worked at Children’s Medical Center in their Pediatric Eating Disorders Unit as a milieu therapist.
 Her clinical experience includes assisting with social skills groups for children with OCD, Asperger’s, Tourette’s, and ADHD, as well as working with children and teens with special needs emphasizing hippotherapy.
 Formerly, she served as a counselor in a local not for profit working with individuals and families who found themselves in financial and emotional crises.
 Other areas of emphasis include OCD and other anxiety disorders, divorce, attachment, and parent-child relationships.

 Her desire is to help children, teens, and families process the reality of difficulty and suffering in ways that bring hope.

-She is a member of the Association for Play Therapy, the International OCD Foundation, and the Anxiety and Depression Association of America.
+She is a member of the Association for Play Therapy and the International OCD Foundation.

-She enjoys spending time with her husband, son, and two rescue dogs.
+She enjoys spending time with her husband, three children, and two rescue dogs.